minimOS file system

 Tip

-Flashing the volume into the storage device with the current software can be done in Linux like this:
+Flashing the volume into the storage device with the current bootloader software (up to v1.3) can be done in Linux like this:

 dd if=path-to/durango.av of=/dev/your-device